 Due to the widespread impact of the pandemic, qualification for forbearance related to COVID-19 is very streamlined.
 You submit a request.
 Beyond that, you just have to affirm that you’re experiencing a financial hardship due to COVID-19.

 Are There Fees Or Penalties That Accompany A CARES Forbearance Request?

 The provisions of the act are specifically written to prevent the charging of fees and penalties related to a COVID-19 forbearance.
-Servicers aren’t allowed to charge extra interest beyond what they would have had you made the payment on time as scheduled.
+During your forbearance, servicers aren’t allowed to charge extra interest beyond what they would have had you made the payment on time as scheduled.

 What Happens If Your CARES Forbearance Plan Extension Is About To Expire?

 If your forbearance is about to expire, you’ll have different options depending on how far along you are.
 If you’re nearing the end of your first 6 months of forbearance, you can extend the forbearance for up to 6 additional months.

 If you’re nearing a year on forbearance, you'll need to contact your servicer to have them evaluate you for one of the repayment alternatives discussed earlier.

 Can You Exit Your CARES Forbearance Plan Early?

 You have the option of exiting your forbearance and asking your servicer to qualify you for a repayment option at any point.